Nervosys/Botnix/botnix/doc/manual/development/option-declarations.section.md

 `type`

 :   The type of the option (see [](#sec-option-types)).
 This
-    argument is mandatory for nixpkgs modules.
+    argument is mandatory for botpkgs modules.
 Setting this is highly recommended for the sake of documentation and type checking.
 In case it is not set, a fallback type with unspecified behavior is used.